influxdata/influxdb/services/graphite/README.md

 ### Multiple Measurement & Tags Matching

-The _measurement_ can be specified multiple times in a template to provide more control over the measurement name.
-Tags can also be matched multiple times.
+A component can be specified multiple times in a template to provide more control over its contents.
 Multiple values will be joined together using the _Separator_ config variable.
 By default, this value is `.`.

 `servers.localhost.localdomain.cpu.cpu0.user`
 * Template: `.host.host.measurement.cpu.measurement`